Storm faces Phoenix Mercury in WNBA semifinals

 The Storm beat the Mercury in the 2010 semifinals en route to its second WNBA title.
 Three-time WNBA champion Phoenix posted quarterfinal wins over Seattle in 2007 and 2011.

-The Seattle-Phoenix matchup features a handful of intriguing storylines and matchups.
+The Seattle-Phoenix matchup features a handful of intriguing story lines and matchups.

-Storm forward Breanna Stewart, The Associated Press Player of Year, against two-time WNBA Defensive Player of the Year Brittany Griner.
+Storm forward Breanna Stewart, The Associated Press Player of Year, against two-time WNBA Defensive Player of the Year Brittney Griner.

 Seattle’s Sue Bird, the league’s all-time assists leader, battles her good friend and former Connecticut Huskies teammate Diana Taurasi, the league’s all-time scoring leader.

-Jewell Loyd, a perimeter scoring threat, squares off against defensive ace DeWanner Bonner — both two-time WNBA All-Stars.
+Jewell Loyd, a perimeter scoring threat, squares off against defensive ace DeWanna Bonner — both two-time WNBA All-Stars.

 And Hughes takes on his former assistant Sandy Brondello.
 Both coaches led teams in this year’s WNBA All-Star Game.